 Plant callas in bright sunlight where soils are well drained.
 Plants in dim light may have difficulty coloring and stay greenish.

 Provide supplemental irrigation during flowering periods to promote healthy plants.
 Callas are originally from Africa and require hot temperatures to promote flowering.
-They bloom the most in temperatures from 75 to 80 degrees Fahrenheit.
+They bloom the most in temperatures from 75-80 F. (24-27 C.).
 In proper conditions, calla lilies will bloom all summer long, with flowers lasting for up to a month on the plant.

 Why are Calla Flowers Turning Green?